payoubi/payoubi.github.io/_publications/2019_Asimaki_Mohammadi_Ayoubi_Mayoral_Montalva.md

 date: 2019-12-01
 venue: 'Accepted in Soil Dynamic and Earthquake Engineering'
 ---
-We use strong motion records of the Mw 7.1 19 September 2017 mainshock and one- and two-dimensional (1D and 2D) simulations at six stations along a linear array across Mexico City, to shed light to the site amplification and ground motion variability observed during the mainshock.
+<div style="text-align: justify"> We use strong motion records of the Mw 7.1 19 September 2017 mainshock
+and one- and two-dimensional (1D and 2D) simulations at six stations along a linear array across Mexico City, to shed light to the site amplification and ground motion variability observed during the mainshock.
 The 2017 PueblaMexico City earthquake occurred at the edge of the flat slab segment of the